sourcearchives/xkcd/content/en/extra/blue_eyes/readme.md

 On this island there are 100 blue-eyed people, 100 brown-eyed people, and the Guru (she happens to have green eyes).
 So any given blue-eyed person can see 100 people with brown eyes and 99 people with blue eyes (and one with green), but that does not tell him his own eye color; as far as he knows the totals could be 101 brown and 99 blue.
 Or 100 brown, 99 blue, and he could have red eyes.

 The Guru is allowed to speak once (let's say at noon), on one day in all their endless years on the island.
 Standing before the islanders, she says the following:

-**"I can see someone who has blue eyes."**
+<b>"I can see someone who has blue eyes."</b>

 Who leaves the island, and on what night?